mikesturm/Kinetic/Projects/Project-Morgan 1 million Deal.md

 ## Plan

-1. Send Sandy information to see what kind of better costs we can get from suppliers.
+1. Send Karla information to see what kind of better costs we can get from suppliers. (done)

-2. Create a Cost Savings proposal to push on Antwan, based on VMI & Inventory reduction
+- [ ] Create a Cost Savings proposal to push on Antwan, based on VMI & Inventory reduction

    - Needs to be a full proposal with 3-year savings from rebates